RicardoCamposJr/FileReaderProject/README.md

-# Projeto_LeitorArquivos
+# File Reader Project
- Projeto de um leitor de arquivos utilizando Inverted Index, muito utilizado na Recuperação da Informação (Information Retrieval).
+A file reader project using Inverted Index, very used in Information Retrieval.